 Upon the effective date of the registration statement of which this prospectus forms a part, Ms. Rogge and Mr. Horowitz, Ambassador Zuckerman and Professor Moshfeghi will be our independent directors.
 Our independent directors may have regularly scheduled meetings at which only independent directors are present in certain circumstances.
+Any initial business combination must be approved by a majority of our independent directors.
 Any affiliated transactions will be on terms no less favorable to us than could be obtained from independent parties.
 Any affiliated transactions must be approved by a majority of our independent and disinterested directors.